Tour 13: Island of Crete Hiking and Cultural Tour

 • July 17: hike Dolomites

-• July 18: travel by private bus to Verona for flight home
+• July 18: travel by private bus to Venice for flight home

 Tour Highlights & Details: